-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 Publish

-Our simple i18n tool built on Cloudflare Workers is complete, and it’s time to deploy it to your domain!
+Your i18n tool built on Cloudflare Workers is complete and it is time to deploy it to your domain.

-It’s super easy (and quick) to deploy sites to your Workers.dev subdomain, but the

-wrangler.toml configuration file in your project needs a little bit of setup before you can deploy your project.
-First, you’ll need to add your Cloudflare account ID.
-Set this ID at the top part of your project’s
+wrangler.toml configuration file in your project.
+First, add your Cloudflare account ID

 wrangler.toml